Laurence Carr: Military career

 Laurence Carr was commissioned into the Gordon Highlanders in 1904.
-He served in World War I in France and Belgium.
-After the War he attended the Staff College, Camberley and was deployed to India in 1920.
-From 1931 he was a General Staff Officer at the War Office moving on to join the staff at the Imperial Defence College in 1934.
-He was appointed Commander 2nd Infantry Brigade in 1936 and deployed to Palestine and then became Director of Staff Duties at the War Office in 1938.
+He served in the First World War in France and Belgium.
+After the war he attended the Staff College, Camberley, and was deployed to India in 1920.
+He then held an appointment as GSO2 with Eastern Command, India, which he relinquished in January 1923 in order to take up a new position as an instructor, graded as a GSO2, at the Staff College, Quetta, the following month.

+From 1931 Carr was a General Staff Officer at the War Office.
+He moved on to join the staff at the Imperial Defence College in 1934.
+He was appointed commander of the 2nd Infantry Brigade in 1936 and deployed to Palestine and then became Director of Staff Duties at the War Office in 1938.

-He also served in World War II initially as Assistant Chief of the Imperial General Staff and then as General Officer Commanding I Corps, which formed part of the British Expeditionary Force, deployed to France and Belgium in 1940.
+Carr also served in the Second World War, initially as Assistant Chief of the Imperial General Staff and then as General Officer Commanding I Corps, which formed part of the British Expeditionary Force, deployed to France and Belgium in 1940.
 He became General Officer Commanding-in-Chief of Eastern Command in 1941.
 His last appointment was as Senior Military Assistant to the Ministry of Supply in 1942; he retired in 1944.

 Family

-He was married to Elizabeth Montgomery Carr.
+Carr was married to Elizabeth Montgomery Carr.